 In the event the CCIMLS shall at any time terminate its activities, the CCIMLS Board of Directors shall consider and adopt a plan of liquidation and dissolution with the approval of the Participants thereof and of the CCIAOR Board of Directors.
 Said plan shall provide for the collection of all assets, the payment of all liabilities, and the remaining portions thereof shall be assigned to the parent corporation, namely the Cape Cod & Islands Association of REALTORS®, Inc.

-Seal
+Merger and Acquisition

-Corporate Seal
+In the event the CCIMLS decides to merge with another Multiple Listing Service or entity or be acquired by another Multiple Listing Service or entity, the CCIMLS Board of Director must obtain a majority vote of the Participants of the service and the majority support of the shareholder board.

-The Directors shall provide a corporate seal which shall be circular in form and shall have inscribed thereon the name of the corporation, the state of the Corporation, year of incorporation, and the words, "Corporate Seal".Waiver of Notice
+Waiver of Notice

 Waiver of Notice